Arrrrrr/Mustafar/README.md

 ## ANT

-An ant script is a tool information architects use to run XML and XSL files together in an XSL processor (other tools include the Command Line Interface or oXygen XML Editor).
-This Ant script was created to be run in Eclipse, and to run the files death-star.xml and death-star.xsl though the Saxon XSL processor to output death-star.html.
+An ant script is a tool information architects use to run XML and XSL files together in an XSL processor.
+This Ant script was created to be run the files death-star.xml and death-star.xsl though Saxon XSL processor to output death-star.html.

 ```markdown
 example - ant-death-star.xml